 There are many small-boat cruises and excursions you can go on to see this stunning area.
-Here I will share my Thailand cruise experience why I recommend it.
+Here I will share my Thailand cruise experience and why I recommend it.

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.